 A standard remote control is the most affordable bed control option.

-If you want to have a control panel built-in to the side rail (as pictured above), this will be more expensive.
+If you want to have a control panel built-in to the side rail, this will be more expensive.
 The key benefit is patients can reposition their bed themselves.
 So, this is a great option in wards where enhancing patient independence is a priority.
 For safety purposes, there is a lock to disable this function if needed.